 This is the first thing, which, you should check before making any changes in any files related to Steam.
 If your steam client stuck at the connecting phase or not starting.
 Then, either the issue is with your internet connection or steam is temporarily down.
 Basic routine maintenance on Steam servers is performed every Tuesday around 1 to 3 pm Pacific Time.
 So, do check your calendar before getting it worried.

 First, I suggest you perform an Internet Speed Test.
 And, If your ping and Internet speed is normal.
 Then, you can either check this website called: Is Steam Down?
 If the site shows Steam is up, then the issue might be something else.

 Even, it shows the status of multiplayer game coordinators.
 Well, Both websites are reliable, you can check both to be assured.

 Disable Antivirus or Firewall Program

 Before moving further, you have to make sure that the Antivirus program isn’t interfering with Steam App.
 If you have installed any third-party Antivirus or Anti-Malware program, then you should temporarily disable it.
 Or, you can just turn off Real-Time protection.
 And, after that, try to run the Steam App as an administrator.

 Also, check the quarantine files of the Antivirus software.
 Check if Antivirus has blocked any required steam files.
 Usually, Windows official “Virus and threat protection” not interfere with Steam Client.
 But, still, you can try disabling it to check.
 Also, If you’re using any overclocking software, then also it can be the main cause.

-This is, the most common solution to fix an App, that isn’t opening.
-When you launch any Windows Program or App.
-Background process of that App gets started automatically.
+Windows Task Manager is capable to show all running background processes.
+And, when you launch any Windows program or App.
+The background process of that App gets started automatically.
 It doesn’t matter, App Window is showing or not.
-The same issue is with the Steam App, which you’re facing.

 C:\Program Files (x86)\Steam